FoldingText/foldingtext.github.com/sdk/themes/index.md

 ## About

-The theme API is wide open and messy.
+The theme API is open and messy.

 FoldingText's editor is implemented in JavaScript/HTML/DOM.
 Your themes can style any aspect of the DOM that they wish.
 This gives you a lot of power, but there's limited documentation and no backward compatibility guarantees other then me doing my best to keep existing themes.